-Monday 9:05 - 10:20 am (TNH 3.142) Wednesday 9:05 - 10:20 am (TNH 2.138) [Please note that we meet in two different rooms!]
-Final exam on Friday, December 9.
+Monday/Thursday 9:05 - 10:20 am (TNH 2.137) Final exam on Saturday, December 9.

 Class Overview

 The goal of this course (which is, basically, a hybrid law and public affairs course) is to provide you with foundational knowledge concerning the nature and function of the various government and private actors associated with cybersecurity in the United States, the policy challenges they face, and the legal environment for it all.